 Global facial implant market size was valued at USD 1.74 billion in 2014.
-Rising incidences of sports-related facial injuries and demand for minimally invasive surgeries for reconstruction of facial trauma are expected to growth over the forecast period.
-In addition, rising expenditure on healthcare, awareness pertaining to facial implants and adoption of cosmetic surgery are some factors contributing to a growth in demand.
+Rising incidences of sports-related facial injuries and demand for minimally invasive surgeries for the reconstruction of facial trauma are expected to grow over the forecast period.
+In addition, rising expenditure on healthcare, awareness pertaining to facial implants, and adoption of cosmetic surgery are some factors contributing to a growth in demand.

 As per a report published by the Department of Health in 2013, cosmetic procedures in the UK accounted for an annual expenditure of 2.3 billion in 2010.
 Growing prevalence of facial fractures and target disorders is further expected to boost this annual expenditure by 2022.

-Injectables or fillers are expected to register lucrative growth of over 7.5% in coming seven years owing to increasing demand for nonsurgical facial rejuvenation procedures, cost-effectiveness and growing awareness pertaining to use of fillers for augmentation surgery.
+Injectables or fillers are expected to register lucrative growth of over 7.5% in the coming seven years owing to increasing demand for nonsurgical facial rejuvenation procedures, cost-effectiveness, and growing awareness pertaining to use of fillers for augmentation surgery.

-As per the statistics published by The American Society of Plastic Surgeons (ASPS), facelift & eyelid surgery were the top most cosmetic surgery performed in the U.S. in 2013.
+As per the statistics published by The American Society of Plastic Surgeons (ASPS), facelift & eyelid surgery was the topmost cosmetic surgery performed in the U.S. in 2013.
 Botulinum Toxin Type A held the largest revenue share of fillers, as of 2014 in the U.S. alone and is expected to grow at a rate of over 6.0% annually.

-Global procedural implants segment is expected to grow due to rising adoption of facial surgeries.
-Eyelid surgery dominated the overall procedure segment owing to increasing volume of aesthetic procedures for correcting vision, reducing bagginess and remove the excessive skin from eyelids.
+The global procedural implants segment is expected to grow due to rising adoption of facial surgeries.
+Eyelid surgery dominated the overall procedure segment owing to increasing volume of aesthetic procedures for correcting vision, reducing bagginess, and remove extra skin from eyelids.

 The North America market was the largest in 2014 at over 50.0% owing to, the rising incidences of facial deformities due to extensive industrialization.
 Furthermore, the introduction of technologically advanced facial implants, high patient awareness levels, rising demand for minimally invasive surgeries, and presence of sophisticated healthcare infrastructure for facial surgery are some other growth imparting factors.